timtian/qo-sql/README.md

 qo-sql(Query Object with Sql)
 > a simple way to query object/array with sql, it's will compile to lodash/underscore
 > you can use it as babel-plugin or lib.
-> qo-sql different with other javascript sql lib is, as babel-plugin will compile to target code, qo-sql most like  a compiler.
+> different with other javascript sql lib is, as babel-plugin will compile to target code, qo-sql most like  a compiler.

-> **parse sql-syntax at run-time not best choice,better choice it's work at compile time;
+**parse sql-syntax at run-time not best choice,better choice it's work at compile time;
 babel is compiler, and not only es6 transformer.**

 #### In

 ```